QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 ethernet.cloned-mac-address=stable
 ~~~

+`stable` generates a random address that persists for each boot session.
+`random` generates a random address each time a link goes up.

-To see the available configuration options, refer to the man page: `man nm-settings`
+To see all the available configuration options, refer to the man page: `man nm-settings`

 Next, create a new NetVM using the new template and assign network devices to it.